OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 Even though all the levels are primarily guided by hand-made level graphs, there is a little bit of randomness included.
 When we setup the input for the algorithm, we roll a dice to determine if we want to add a secret room to the level.
 We can add a `float SecretRoomChance` field to the input setup and configure this value directly in the generator inspector.
 In Enter the Gungeon, they also choose whether to connect the room to a dead-end room or to any rooms - this is controlled with `SecretRoomDeadEndChance`.

 To add the secret room to the level, we first get all the rooms from the level description and randomly choose one of them to attach the secret room to.
 Then we have to do 3 things.
 First, we create an instance of the secret room - this corresponds to a room node in the level graph.
-Second, we create an instance of the connection between the two rooms - this correspongs to an edge in the level graph.
+Second, we create an instance of the connection between the two rooms - this corresponds to an edge in the level graph.
 And third, because we use corridors, we also need to create an instance of the corridor room that is between the two rooms.

 > **Note:** Our secret rooms are not really secret as we do not hide them in any way.
 I may revisit this in the future to make them really secret.